 We have two choices when it comes to fulfilling Chinese cravings… One, a major national chain which is hit or miss some days, like yesterday when my fortune cookie had no fortune!
 (Say What?!!!
 I mean seriously I deserve my future happiness told to me by a piece of paper in a cookie if I’m buying!)
-The other is a “Hong Kong Buffet”!
-Truthfully I’d be insulted if I lived in Hong Kong to have such a place named after my country!
-(Scary!
-Nuff said!)
-This sad tale of woe, sniff-sniff, led to the “great sweet and sour chicken” hunt of 2012!
-Eureka!
-I struck “gold”…well…more or less!
-(In case you are wondering…It was followed by the marvelous walnut shrimp hunt of 2013!
-That’s a story for another day!)
+The other…we won’t talk about.

-I stumbled upon this amazing recipe in 2012 and I’ve been making it ever since.
+I stumbled upon this amazing recipe in 2012, and I’ve been making it ever since.
 It is a family favorite!
 In fact my Chinese food has become one of our middle child’s favorites.
 The key to making really great Chinese food is all about the “prep” work.
-In fact it is crucial to your overall success.
+In fact, it is crucial to your overall success.

-After the pineapple is well-drained in a sauce pan combine the water, sugar, vinegar, and the reserved pineapple juice, plus orange food coloring (If you don’t have orange…red + yellow makes orange.
+After the pineapple is well-drained in a sauce pan, combine the water, sugar, vinegar, and the reserved pineapple juice, plus orange food coloring (If you don’t have orange…red + yellow makes orange.
 One drop of each should do ya!).
 Heat to boiling.
 Turn off the heat.

 Tip: I only add about half the vinegar called for in the recipe and taste test it.
 If it isn’t sour enough I add a little more.
 You can always add more, but you can’t “un-sour” it once you’ve dumped the vinegar in.

-Next in a small skillet saute the veggies until slightly tender crispy.
+Next in a small skillet sauté the veggies until slightly tender crispy.
 Cool and set off to the side.

 Cut your chicken breast into nice bite sized chunks.

 Just a FYI.
-You don’t want it super thick and you don’t want it really runny.
-Some where in the middle is perfect.
+You don’t want it super thick, and you don’t want it really runny.
+Somewhere in the middle is perfect.
 Add chicken pieces to the batter, a few at a time, till well coated.
 Lift out with a fork and place into a sauce pan filled with about 4–5 inches of cooking oil.
 (I use vegetable oil).
-Fry chicken in hot oil until golden, flipping and turning half way through cooking process, then remove and place on paper towels to drain.
+Fry chicken in hot oil until golden, flipping and turning halfway through cooking process, then remove and place on paper towels to drain.

 Tip: Always use the self-rising flour!
 The elements of self-rising flour, corn starch, and icy cold water combine and is what makes this a light, fluffy, crispy tempura batter.